valentindeaconu/terraform-provider-func/README.md

    user_message = provider::func::strincludes("Hello, world!", "world") ?
 "This is cool" : "Not so much"
    ```

+The func provider will look up for all environment variables that have the `FUNC_` prefix and will use them to auto-configure itself.
+You can add any number of sources you would like using the environment variables, by simply changing the `ID` value in the variable name (e.g. `FUNC_LIBRARY_0001_SOURCE`, `FUNC_LIBRARY_0002_SOURCE`).
+Those IDs are not neither stored nor used internally, so you can name them anything you like.
+Their only purpose is to differentiate between sources.
+Keep in mind that the order of their parsing is not defined by the func provider, so try to avoid overriding functions.

 ### Remote libraries

 The func provider integrates with go-getter, so you can fetch your libraries at runtime from any remote source, using the exact same sources you will provide for your modules.